tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Implementations MUST either abandon an association or re-key prior to allowing the sequence number to wrap.

-Implementations MUST NOT allow the epoch to wrap, but instead MUST establish a new association, terminating the old association.

 ### Reconstructing the Sequence Number and Epoch {#reconstructing}

 When receiving protected DTLS records, the recipient does not